HeasonLee/FCDFusion/README.md

 - 6 pairs of test images are already in "/input/visible" and "/input/infrared".
 You can find more test image pairs in VIFB or other datasets.

 ## Compute color deviation metric of fused images
+1. Put visible images and corresponding fused images into "/input/visible" and "/output/<method name>", respectively.
+The two paired input images should in the same shape and has the same name like "xxx.jpg".
+You can change codes in "color_deviation.py" to change the available image type.
+2. Run the script: `python color_deviation.py`
+3. Color deviation of each fused image and the average value will be shown in the screen and saved in "/output/color_deviation_values.txt".

+- You can find more metrics in VIFB.